 Cuba Press Break

-Being a strong press break team comes from developing and preparing your players for these type of pressure situation.
+Being a strong press break team comes from developing and preparing your players for these types of pressure situations.

-You spend time developing their fundamentals such passing, pivoting, and using ball fakes.
+You spend time developing their fundamentals such as passing, pivoting, and using ball fakes.

-Equally, you spend time solely preparing for pressure by putting your team against press defense and different pressure situation.
+Equally, you spend time solely preparing for pressure by putting your team against press defense and different pressure situations.

-These type of situation works on patience, decision making, teamwork and game understanding.
+This type of situation works on patience, decision-making, teamwork, and game understanding.